taskcluster/taskgraph/CONTRIBUTING.rst

 1. Update ``CHANGELOG.md``
 2. Update ``__version__`` in ``src/taskgraph/__init__.py``
 3. Commit, and land the above changes with a commit message like "chore: bump <version>"
-4. Create a release in Github pointing to the above commit.
-Be sure to also create a new tag matching this version.
+4. Draft a release in Github pointing to the above commit.

+   a.
+Create a new tag of the form ``X.Y.Z``
+   b.
+Ensure "Set as latest release" is checked
+   c.
+Submit the release

 5. Wait for the ``pypi-publish`` Github workflow and ``push-image-decision`` task to finish.
 6. Verify that expected version has been published to `pypi
    <https://pypi.org/project/taskcluster-taskgraph>`__ and pushed to `DockerHub`_.